0x80/typed-firestore-server/README.md

 ## Document Types

-All functions return a form of `FsDocument<T>` conveniently combine the data and id.
+All functions return a form of `FsDocument<T>`, which conveniently combines the data and id.

 The mutable version `FsMutableDocument<T>` also provides a typed `update` function and the original `ref` in case you need to call any other native